nachocaru/xaprb.com/content/blog/2009-09-12-the-difference-between-a-unique-index-and-primary-key-in-mysql.md

   </p>
 </blockquote>

-MySQL doesn&#8217;t let you define a primary key over nullable columns, for this reason.
+MySQL doesn't let you define a primary key over nullable columns, for this reason.
 This is as of version 4.0, I believe &#8212; I recall that in version 3.23 there was nothing special about a primary key; it was just a unique non-nullable index named PRIMARY.

  [1]: http://dev.mysql.com/doc/en/create-index.html